eProsima/Fast-DDS-docs/docs/installation/binaries/binaries_linux.rst

 The latest release of *eProsima Fast DDS* for Linux is available at the company website `downloads page <https://eprosima.com/index.php/downloads-all>`_.
-Once downloaded, extract the contents of the package.
+Once downloaded, extract the contents in your preferred directory.

-Now, to install *eProsima Fast DDS* and all its dependencies in the system, execute the :code:`install.sh` script with administrative privileges:
+Then, to install *eProsima Fast DDS* and all its dependencies in the system, execute the :code:`install.sh` script with administrative privileges:

 .. code-block:: bash